syntasso/kratix-docs/docs/main/03-reference/13-destinations/01-destinations.md

 reconciled by an external tool.

 Some example use cases:
-- [Kubernetes cluster](https://kubernetes.io/): Kratix will scheduled documents (Kubernets manifests) to the Destination, and then a GitOps tool running on the Kubernetes cluster, such as Flux or ArgoCD with pull down the documents and deploy them.
+- [Kubernetes cluster](https://kubernetes.io/): Kratix will scheduled documents (Kubernetes manifests) to the Destination, and then a GitOps tool running on the Kubernetes cluster, such as Flux or ArgoCD with pull down the documents and deploy them.
 - [Terraform](https://www.terraform.io/): There are many toolings that exist to trigger Terraform applys